kevinjwalters/rwp/silent-32bit-overflow/PITCHME.md

 Note:
 * Static code analysis can be very valuable but needs to be carefully introduced to existing code bases and challenging to introduce technically and culturally across a large enterprise.
 * Global or project level inhibition of warnings from compiler and analyser can be beneficial to reduce noise but can also hide problems.
-* A sophisiticated approach is for the analyser to suggest code changes by applying to code *via an approval gate*.
+* A sophisticated approach is for the analyser to suggest code changes by applying to code *via an approval gate*.

 +++
 ## Integer overflow examples
 ### Example demo3() output (gcc 4.8.5 Centos 7)